Graduate Student Office Committee

 Back to top.

 A deposit of $10 will be asked of all students picking up an office key.
 This deposit will be refunded upon returning the key at the time of move out or office change.
 (If you lose your key, you will be charged an additional $10.)
-The people to contact regarding office keys are Jennifer Finley in Levine 302 or Rita Powell, Office Manager.
-No student will be allowed a key to a student office until the Office Committee has sent an authorization e-mail to Ms. Finley.
+The contact person for office keys is the administrative assistant in Levine 302.
+No student will be allowed a key to a student office until the Office Committee has sent an authorization e-mail to this assistant.